John Wood (Scottish courtier): Assassinations

 In March, he managed the departure of the servant Nageir the Moor from Leith and visited the Countess's infant daughter at Lochleven Castle.
 He wrote to Agnes on 4 April 1570 that he was going to Glasgow, and then returning to see her, and in case any accident came his way, his brother James Wood had her business documents.

 In April 1570 John Wood visited Sir William Douglas at Loch Leven.
 At Lochleven Castle, Wood spoke to Margret Erskine, Lady Lochleven.
 She was looking after Agnes Keith's daughter.
 The child was "merry and very lusty".
 Her nurse was pregnant and wanted go home.
 In Edinburgh Sir William Douglas helped Wood check the coffers containing Agnes Keith's clothes at Holyrood Palace.
 Wood went on to St Andrews on 4 April.

 John Wood was killed on 15 April 1570.

-Arthur Forbes, the laird of Reres in Kilconquhar parish in Fife, and his son were later charged for their part in the murder.
+Arthur Forbes, the laird of Reres in Kilconquhar parish in Fife, and his son John Forbes were later charged for their part in the murder.
 The Hamilton family were accused of Wood's murder in a propaganda work attributed to George Buchanan called the Exhortation against the Hamiltons, which says that his enemies "fetched men out of Teviotdale to Fife to slay Maister John Wood".

 George Buchanan, in his Admonitioun to the Trew Lordis (Robert Lekprevick: Stirling, 1571), wrote that Wood was assassinated "for na uther caus, bot for being ane gude servand to the crowne and to the Regent his maister".
 Buchanan also wrote that Wood was slain by "boucheouris counductit out of Tevidaill", butchers brought from Teviotdale".